-Voice of America employees protest order to broadcast Mike Pompeo speech as ‘propaganda’
+Voice of America employees protest order to broadcast Pompeo speech, calling it ‘propaganda’

 The protest letter, which was also sent to Reilly and the congressional committees that oversee VOA, was written on behalf of five VOA employees by the Government Accountability Project, a public-interest law firm that represents whistleblowers.

-Last month, the group raised a complaint about Pack’s appointment of Reilly, questioning Reilly’s qualifications and calling his published writings critical of gays and Muslims “hate speech.”
+Last month, the group raised a complaint about Pack’s appointment of Reilly, questioning Reilly’s qualifications and calling his published writings critical of gay and Muslim people “hate speech.”
 Reilly briefly served as VOA director — its top editorial executive — during the George W. Bush administration.

 Pompeo will address VOA employees in the agency’s auditorium, which holds about 400 people.
 But VOA officials said capacity for his speech will be limited to about 50 people due to social-distancing requirements.
 Internal video links will enable employees to watch remotely.